 This unit will focus on setting the foundations for working with linear relationships.
 Students will investigate the properties of linear and non-linear relationships, the different representations of linear relationships, and solve theoretical and application problems involving linear relationships.
 The unit will also connect algebraic concepts to coding applications.
-Students will read and write pseudocode, making use of comparative statements and loops, that produces solutions to real-life problems.
+Students will read and write pseudocode, making use of comparative statements and loops that produce solutions to real-life problems.

 |3||Geometry and Measurement

-This unit explores variety of measurement systems and introduces the factor label method for converting between different unit types.
+This unit explores a variety of measurement systems and introduces the factor label method for converting between different unit types.
 Students will also investigate geometric relationships such as the volume differences between pyramids and prisms as well as cones and cylinders.

 This unit will expand on the foundations of data collection and data analysis and build toward a project where students conduct a survey and analyze their data.
 Students will create a mathematical model for their data and test its validity.